OSCNWeb/oscn-news/_posts/2017-06-01-notice-of-oral-argument.md

 **Order**

-Appellees and Counter-Appellants BFN Operations LLC's and BFN Properties LLC's Request for Oral Argument is granted.
-Oral argument before the Oklahoma Supreme Court in the above-styled cause is set for 10:00 a.m. on June 20, 2017, in the Supreme Court Courtroom located on the 2nd floor of the State Capitol.
+Appellants and Counter-Appellees Application to Reschedule Oral Argument is granted.
+Oral argument before the Oklahoma Supreme Court in the above-styled cause is reset for 10:00 a.m. on June 22, 2017, in the Supreme Court Courtroom located on the 2nd floor of the State Capitol.